 I have aspirations to journal daily, but time just doesn’t always allow it.
 And you know what?
 I’m good with that.

 See how I’m not allowing perfectionism to creep in there?
-However, if it does show it’s face, that’s ok too, because being a perfectionist about not being a perfectionist is just too confusing.
+However, if it does show its face, that’s ok too, because being a perfectionist about not being a perfectionist is just too confusing.

 Journaling is a tool that anyone and everyone with disordered eating or eating disorders should use.
 It has the ability to find answers and solutions to problems you might not even realize you were worried about.